lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 **5 Development**
 -----------------

-Most of the tools below are what I use frequently when creating websites (in my free time).
+Most of the tools below are what I use frequently when creating websites.
 That doesn't mean your choice is limited to my selection.
 Python, Node.js, Emacs?
 You name it, they are just as easily installed from the Debian repositories.

 **5.1 Text Editors**